lichb0rn/eslint-plugin-fs-path-check/docs/rules/public-api-imports.md

-# Feature sliced relative path checker (`fs-path-check`)
+# Check if something is imported from the inside of a module and not from public api (`public-api-imports`)

-This rule checks for compliance with the Feature-Sliced Design (FSD) recommendations for importing modules from the same layer.
+This rule checks if a module is imported from the inside of the module structure and not from public api.

 ## Rule Details